 If you want to try Improv Theatre just google “Improv Classes”, followed by your city.
 Most larger cities have courses.

 The Toastmasters Speaking Club

 Toastmasters is an international organization with over 15900 local clubs worldwide.
-The clubs have weekly meetings lasting 2 hours.

 - A session of improvised speeches, 1-2 minute long, called Table Topics.

 - The speech evaluators present the feedback for the prepared speeches.

 After the first meeting, I made a commitment to complete 10 speeches at the club.
 You are then given a manual with the first speech assignments, each with a specific purpose.

 - The Ice Breaker